Harmonious loci of Poncelet triangles about the incircle and their degeneracies: An equilateral prompts degeneracies

-Furthermore, let $It$ denote the point of tangency between $\L_{59}$ (an ellipse over $\Tt$) and $\E$.
+Referring to \cref{fig:x59-cut}, let $\It$ denote the point of tangency between $\L_{59}$ (an ellipse over $\Tt$) and $\E$.

-\begin{observation} When the Poncelet triangle is an isosceles, i.e., one of its vertices is $\It$, $X_{59}$ is at $\It$.
-As the Poncelet triangle approaches an equilateral one, $X_{59}$ approaches the major vertex of its locus.
-Since $X_{59}$ is undefined for an equilateral, $L_{59}$ is an ellipse minus one major vertex. \end{observation}
+\begin{observation} When the Poncelet triangle is isosceles, i.e., one of its vertices is $\It$, $X_{59}$ is at $\It$.
+As the Poncelet triangle approaches the equilateral configuration, $X_{59}$ approaches the major vertex of its locus.
+Since $X_{59}$ is undefined for an equilateral triangle, $\L_{59}$ is an ellipse minus one major vertex. \end{observation}